moby/moby/docs/reference/commandline/commit.md

 ## Description

 It can be useful to commit a container's file changes or settings into a new image.
-This allows you debug a container by running an interactive shell, or to export a working dataset to another server.
+This allows you to debug a container by running an interactive shell, or to export a working dataset to another server.
 Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way.
 [Read more about valid image names and tags](tag.md).